Police take into custody second person of interest in Madison murder, armed robbery

-Police say 25-year-old Xavier Fleming was taken into custody in connection with the April 25th armed robbery outside the Oakcrest Tavern on Old Middleton Road.
-During that crime, police say two masked men entered the establishment at closing time and held up an employee at gunpoint.
+Police said 25-year-old Xavier Fleming was taken into custody in connection with the April 25th armed robbery outside the Oakcrest Tavern on Old Middleton Road.
+During that crime, police said two masked men entered the establishment at closing time and held up an employee at gunpoint.
 The suspects got away with cash and alcohol.

-Police say Fleming is also a person of interest in the crime that happened at Culver's.
-During the early morning hours of June 27, police say two masked men held up four contractors working at the restaurant and tried to crack the restaurant's safe.
-One of the contractors, 56-year-old Christ Kneubuehl, had an apparent heart attack and police say the two suspects did not let the other contractors help Kneubuehl or call 911.
+Police said Fleming is also a person of interest in the crime that happened at Culver's.
+During the early morning hours of June 27, police said two masked men held up four contractors working at the restaurant and tried to crack the restaurant's safe.
+One of the contractors, 56-year-old Christ Kneubuehl, had an apparent heart attack, and police said the two suspects did not let the other contractors help Kneubuehl or call 911.

 Can't Find Something?